 What remains dubious?

 Despite positivity towards the long-awaited guarantees from China, questions and skepticism from climate advocates remain.
 To some, China’s pledges are not ambitious enough.
 The current status quo is for China to increase its use of energy from zero-emission sources to 20% by 2030.
-That figure isn’t considered high given China has aimed to reach about 15% by 2020 – a mere five-percentage point increase in 10 years is seen as unambitious, particularly in light of the huge growth in renewables.
+That figure isn’t considered high given China has aimed to reach about 15% by 2020 – a mere five-percentage-point increase in 10 years is seen as unambitious, particularly in light of the huge growth in renewables.
 Another recent revelation that drives distrust and potentially undermines China statements of intent is that it has been burning more coal than previous thought.
-Over the past year China burned up to 17% more coal than the government previously disclosed.
+Over the past year, China burned up to 17% more coal than the government previously disclosed.
 The prospect is even gloomier given the amount of newly constructed coal-fired power plants over the past 15 years.

-Yet for China to take its leadership further, commitment of financial and institutional support from developed countries must be in place.
+Yet for China to take its leadership further, the commitment of financial and institutional support from developed countries must be in place.
 With COP21 less than one week away, it is high time for negotiators from across the globe to set aside disputes and hammer out a successful agreement.